MeowingDavis/AudioVision/posts/post13.md

 The Control Room will be the final level of DangerLine.

-To provide a final parkour test and simplify the exterior level design, it will be an open-air level.
+To provide a final parkour test and to simplify the level design it will be an open-air level.

 This level will feature glass everywhere as a final callback to the glass city.